dams/dams.github.com/_posts/2013-09-16-p5-mop-a-gentle-introduction.markdown

 ## why `is` ? we already have `has` !

 This one thing is bothering me a lot: why do we have to use the word `is` when declaring an attribute?
 The attribute declaration starts with `has`.
 So with `is`, that makes it *two* _verbs_ for *one* line of code.
-For me it's too much. in Moo*, the `is` was just one property. we had `default`, `lazy`, etc.
-Now, `is` is just a seperator between the name and the 'traits'.
+For me it's too much. in Moo\* modules, the `is` was just one property.
+We had `default`, `lazy`, etc. Now, `is` is just a seperator between the name and the 'traits'.
 In my opinion, it's redundant.

 Also, among the new keywords added by p5-mop, we have only _nouns_ (`class`, `role`, `method`).
 Only one _verb_, `has`.